nhitran-tuni/webdev1/README.md

 Now you should in your virtual environment.
 All the files in repository are linked in the directory _/webdev1_ of your virtaul environment.
 You can access this folder with the command
     _cd /webdev1_

 Ports 3000 for Node and 27017 for MongoDB are open from the virtual environment to the same port numbers of the host system (your computers operating system).
-So, if you run a Node server in your virtual environment on the port 3000, you can access it with your browser from the address _localhost:3000_.
+So, if you run a Node server in your virtual environment on the port 3000, you can access it from the host system with your browser using the address _localhost:3000_.

 Use command `vagrant halt` to shut down the machine (when not logged in with ssh)